Mr David Brown

 You are responsible for storing all your project work on your own memory sticks, Laurier network storage, or other media.
 We strongly suggest that you keep at least two copies of your work at all times, for memory sticks can fail, or be lost.

 MyLearningSpace / Brightspace

-Centre for Student Success (writing centre, math centre, academic advising, study skills/supplemental instruction, accessible learning)
+Study Skills and Course Support (writing centre, math centre, academic advising, study skills/supplemental instruction, accessible learning)

 Academic Calendars: Students are encouraged to review the Academic Calendar for information regarding all important dates, deadlines, and services available on campus.

 Special Needs: Students with disabilities or special needs are advised to contact Laurier’s Accessible Learning Centre for information regarding its services and resources.